pulumi/examples/aws-py-assume-role/README.md

 This example shows how to use the AssumeRole functionality of the AWS provider to create resources in the security context of an IAM Role assumed by the IAM User running the Pulumi programs.
-This was ported from TypeScript to Python, and you can find the original example in [aws-ts-assume-role](https://github.com/pulumi/examples/tree/master/aws-ts-assume-role/assume-role).
-Much of the original README.md is the same.

 ## Deploying the Example

 ### Prerequisites
 1. [Install Pulumi](https://www.pulumi.com/docs/get-started/install/)